ycroissant/mhurdle/README.md

   that no expense is observed during the period of the survey.

-`mhurdle` provides a set of tools to estimate (by maximum likelihood) and test (using especially vuong test) this generalized hurdle model.
+`mhurdle` provides a set of tools to estimate (by maximum likelihood) and test (using especially Vuong test) this generalized hurdle model.

 ## Installation